Decay and recurrence of non-Gaussian correlations in a quantum many-body system

 For Gaussian states, all higher-order correlations, $G^{(N)}$ with $N > 2$, fully factorize, i.e., all $G_{\mathrm{con}}^{(N)}$ for $N > 2$ vanish.
 As a measure of non-Gaussianity of the relative phase fluctuations, we calculate the relative size of the fourth-order connected correlation function,

-A non-zero value of this quantity implies that the fourth-order correlation function is not determined by the second moments via Wick's theorem~\cite{ZinnJustin}.
+A non-zero value of this quantity implies that the fourth-order correlation function is not simply determined by the second moments via Wick's theorem~\cite{ZinnJustin}.
 Note that the experimental $z$-values lie on a discrete grid with a spacing of approximately $2${\um}, which is determined by the pixel-size of the camera used for absorption imaging.
-The sums in \cref{eq:M4} run over all distinct combinations of $z_1, \dots, z_4$ contained in a central interval of the superfluids.
+The sums in \cref{eq:M4} run over all distinct combinations of $z_1, \dots, z_4$ contained in a central region of the superfluids.
+While we only present the results for the fourth order correlation function in the main text, we give additional plots for the sixth order correlation function in the \hyperref[sec:supp_info_6p]{supplementary information}.
+Note that correlation functions of odd $N$ vanish due to symmetry.

 The experimental results for the time evolution of $M^{(4)}$ as well as $S_\mathrm{full}^{(4)}$ and $S^{(4)}_\mathrm{con}$ are presented in \cref{fig:scan5100integratedevol}.
 We observe a fast decrease in $M^{(4)}$ driven by an increase in the magnitude of the phase fluctuations (increase in $S_\mathrm{full}^{(4)}$) and a decrease in the fourth-order connected correlation functions (decrease in $S^{(4)}_\mathrm{con}$).
 Considering the finite experimental statistics, the resulting final state is indistinguishable from Gaussian fluctuations.
 The Gaussian model that we compare with in the figures is simply given by the experimental mean values $\langle \tilde\varphi (z,t) \rangle$ and covariance matrix $\langle \tilde\varphi (z,t) \tilde\varphi (z^\prime,t) \rangle$ at the particular evolution time $t$.
 Note that the increase in the overall fluctuations corresponds to a decrease in the integrated interference contrast as previously observed~\cite{Gring12,Langen13b,Rauereaan7938} and can be explained by dephasing of non-interacting eigenmodes~\cite{Kitagawa2011,Langen18}.
-Additional measurements for different initial phase-locking strengths show similar behavior (see the supplementary information).
+Additional measurements for different initial phase-locking strengths show similar behavior (see \cref{fig:suppinfoadditionalresults}).